brauliobezerra/reference/src/patterns.md

-A pattern is said to be *Refutable* when it **has the possibily of not being matched** by the value it is being matched against. *Irrefutable* patterns, on the other hand, always match the value they are being matched againt.
+A pattern is said to be *Refutable* when it **has the possibily of not being matched** by the value it is being matched against. *Irrefutable* patterns, on the other hand, always match the value they are being matched against.
 Examples:

 ```rust
 let (x, y) = (1, 2);               // "(x, y)" is an irrefutable pattern